 If it is necessary for a student to stay home due to illness or other reasons, the student's parent/guardian is to call the elementary school office by 9:00 a.m. on the day of the absence.
-If the parent does not call school, the school secretary is required to phone parents regarding student absences.

 - 3 days of absence by the end of September

 - 5 days of absence by the end of October

 - 7 days of absence by the end of November

 - 8 days of absence by the end of December

 - 10 days of absence by the end of January

-- 12 days of absence by the end of February

-- 13 days of absence by the end of March

-16 days of absence by the end of April
+- 12 days of absence by the end of February 13 days of absence by the end of March 16 days of absence by the end of April

-- 17 days of absence by the end of May
+17 days of absence by the end of May

 First Offense: The Principal will notify parents/guardians of attendance concerns, in writing.

-Subsequent Offenses: Second written notification of concern, principal/parent conference or written notification of case referral to a Family School Advocate.
+Second written notification of concern, principal/parent conference or written Subsequent Offenses:

+notification of case referral to a Family School Advocate.

-Note: If attendance concerns persist after interventions by the Family School Advocate, then the Family School Advocate, the Principal, and the Assistant to the Superintendent of Elementary Education may refer the case to the Division of Family Services or the Juvenile Court.
+Note: If attendance concerns persist after interventions by the Family School Advocate, then the Family School Advocate, the Principal, and the Assistant to the Superintendent of Elementary Education may refer the case to the Division of Family Services or the Iuvenile Court.